StarKeyJON/EthChess/README.md

 # 💌 P.S
 <a name="usage"></a>

-🔑 You need to create a .env file for packages/server from the example.env file.
+🔑 You need to create a .env file for packages/server from the example.env, file as well as in packages/react-app.
 If you would like to persist data to s3 storage, place in your s3 bucket details to enable gun.js s3, and uncomment the s3 imports in packages/server/config.js .

 🌍 You need an RPC key for testnets and production deployments, create an [Alchemy](https://www.alchemy.com/) account and replace the value of `ALCHEMY_KEY = xxx` in `packages/react-app/src/constants.js` with your new key.